Public Health Insurance Systems in Japan

 - If you withdraw from another form of public health insurance, for example, When you withdraw from the social insurance as you leave a company to become a self-employed

 - If you no longer receive public financial assistance for daily life.
-(Person who receives public financial assistance for daily living is not obligated to enroll the public insurance)
+(Person who receives public financial assistance for daily living is not obligated to enroll in the public insurance)

 - If a child is born in your family